ryanwinchester/plasm/readme.md

 #### 2) Define a Changeset:

 You can define multiple changesets in the same class.
-You can create complete different ones or build on top of others.
+You can create completely different ones or build on top of others.

 For example, below we'll have a `createChangeset` for creating a user that just builds off our generic `changeset` and making some of the fields required.